Treatment options for mouth and oropharyngeal cancer

 -

-external radiotherapy with chemotherapy as your main treatment if you have oropharyngeal cancer
+external radiotherapy with or without chemotherapy as your main treatment if you have oropharyngeal cancer

 You might have surgery to remove the cancer.
 The surgeon might also remove some of the lymph nodes in your neck.
+This operation is called a neck dissection.
 You might need to have radiotherapy after surgery.
-You may have it on its own or combined with chemotherapy.
+You may have radiotherapy on its own or combined with chemotherapy.
 This is to kill off any remaining cancer cells.
+It reduces the chance of cancer coming back in future.

 Or you might have external radiotherapy as your main treatment instead of surgery for oropharyngeal cancer.
-The radiotherapy treatment area might include the lymph nodes in your neck.
+The radiotherapy treatment area is likely to include the lymph nodes in your neck.
+Your oncologist will let you know if you're having one or both sides of your neck treated.

 Stage 3 and 4